lebpac/lebpac.github.io/lunch.md

 badge: 🍣
 ---

-Sushi and pizza lunches are run by Grade 7 and Grade 4 parents, respectively, to raise money for Grade 7 Grad and Camp Sasamat.
+Sushi Tuesdays and pizza Thursdays are back!

+🍕 Pizza lunches start **Thursday, Sept 25** (order by)
+🍣 Sushi lunches start **Tuesday, Oct 7**
+{: .message-highlight}

+{% comment %}
 We need volunteers to distribute lunch!
 If you're able to help, even occasionally, we'd really appreciate it.
 You can [sign up to volunteer here]({% link volunteer.md %}).
 {: .message-highlight}
+{% endcomment %}

 ## How to order

-Lunch orders are placed through MunchaLunch.
+All lunch orders are placed through MunchaLunch.

 {% capture munchalunch_link %}{% link munchalunch.html %}{% endcapture %}
 {% include link.html link=munchalunch_link text="🥪 Place your lunch order through MunchaLunch" %}

-{% comment %}
-Orders are for an _entire session_ and must be placed before the session starts.
-Subscribe to the [newsletter]({% link newsletter.md %}) to stay informed about ordering dates.
-{% endcomment %}

-This is a fundraiser, so there are no refunds for missed dates.
-Please check your calendar and confirm your order with your child before ordering.

 Please note cutlery is not provided; ensure your child brings their own if needed.

+### New for this school year

+- MunchaLunch will be _open_ to place, change, or cancel orders throughout the entire term.
+- Each lunch day's orders will _close_ **five days prior**; for example, for the pizza lunch on Oct 9, ordering will close at midnight on Oct 4.
+- During your initial purchase, you will be asked to choose one repeating order for your child for the term.
+If your child changes their mind, adjustments can be made anytime before that order closes.

 ---

+Subscribe to the [newsletter]({% link newsletter.md %}) to stay in the loop on lunches and more.

 Have a lunch question?
 Send us an email at [lunch@lebpac.ca](mailto:lunch@lebpac.ca).